lordofscripts/govee/README.md

 - github.com/loxhill/go-vee
 - Request a [Govee API key](https://developer.govee.com/reference/apply-you-govee-api-key)

+### Operating Systems

+`goveelux` should work in any of the following Operating Systems:

+* Linux (tested on Debian, Raspberry Pi 2)
+* Microsoft Windows
+* MacOS

 ### Obtaining a GOVEE API key

 The keys are for personal use only, if you keep that in mind and suits your needs, then all is okay.

 - Install the Govee Home app on your mobile.
 You probably already have since you have a Govee device.
-I am using Govee Home app v5.8.30.
+I am using Govee Home app.
 - Click on the Cog wheel (`Settings`) on the upper right)
 - In the `Settings` page, click on the `Apply for API Key`
 - Fill out the requested information (Name, reason, agreement) and send.